Author: Peruri Mohana Satya

 26. To Create users in the confluent cloud, Navigate to administration -> click on account and access -> add users with their email addresses and role as shown below.
 Select add as SSO user and send an invite.

-27. Once a user clicks on that link, they can enter their Okta credentials and access the respective target application or user can login to their Okta Account and access the required application.
+27. Once a user clicks on that link, they can enter their Okta credentials and access the respective target application, or the user can log in to their Okta Account and access the required application.

 Therefore, In this way, Single sign-on helps the users to authenticate to many services using single credentials.
-Identity provider (Okta) helps in providing an additional layer of security for authentication and automated management of users.
+The identity provider (Okta) helps in providing an additional layer of security for authentication and automated management of users.

 Note: Images used in this blog are taken from Okta and Confluent cloud applications.

 .
 Single sign-on for Confluent Cloud [Confluent Documentation].
 Retrieved from